 - Core Requirements Mandatory courses in or closely related to the student's major field of study at SFCC.
 The college's use of the term core requirements should not be confused with the HED use of the term core in its Common Core Matrix of Transferable Courses.

-- College Catalog Includes information about the college, its mission, vision and values as well as information about fees, grades, transferability, financial aid, and programs.
-The catalog also includes degrees and certificates, course descriptions and faculty and staff of the college.
+- College Catalog includes information about the college, its mission, vision, and values as well as information about fees, grades, transferability, financial aid, and programs.
+The catalog also includes degrees and certificates, course descriptions, faculty, and staff of the College.
 The catalog is revised on an annual basis.

 - Approved Electives Optional courses (if any) from the "related requirements" list or any other courses that the student and their advisor determine to be appropriate and applicable to the degree.

-- Admission Requirements Courses, skills, exams, certifications, or application materials that must be completed or provided before a student may be admitted to a degree or certificate program.
+- Admission Requirements are courses, skills, exams, certifications, or application materials that must be completed or provided before a student may be admitted to a degree or certificate program.

-- Grade-Point Average (GPA) A measure of the overall quality of a student’s coursework.
+- Grade-Point Average (GPA) s a measure of the overall quality of a student’s coursework.
 GPA is calculated by dividing the total grade points earned by the total number of credit hours attempted.
 Grade points are calculated for each course by multiplying the number of credit hours for the individual course by the point value assigned to the student’s grade.
-Leter Grade: Point Value Per Credit: A 4 A- 3.67 B+ 3.33 B 3 B- 2.67 C+ 2.33 C 2 D 1 F 0 P
+Letter Grade, Point Value Per Credit: A 4 A- 3.67, B+ 3.33, B 3, B- 2.67, C+ 2.33, C 2, D 1, F 0, P

-- Learning Assessment Committee (LAC) The Learning Assessment Committee is a standing committee that actively promotes a culture of continuous quality improvement in teaching and learning through data-informed processes across all curricular and co-curricular areas.
-The LAC establishes and manages the learning assessment processes at SFCC.
+- Learning Assessment Committee (LAC) is a standing committee that actively promotes a culture of continuous quality improvement in teaching and learning through data-informed processes across all curricular and co-curricular areas; it establishes and manages the learning assessment processes at SFCC.

-- Program Learning Outcomes (PLOs) Program learning outcomes identify what students will know and be able to do by the end of a degree or certificate program – the significant and essential knowledge, skills, and competencies that constitute the integrated learning needed by the graduate of a program.
+- Program Learning Outcomes (PLOs) identify what students will know and be able to do by the end of a degree or certificate program – the significant and essential knowledge, skills, and competencies that constitute the integrated learning needed by the graduate of a program.

 - Related requirements consist of required courses from a list published in the SFCC Catalog or any other courses that a representative of the department awarding the degree determines to be appropriate and applicable to the degree.